susonthapa/curved-bottom-navigation/README.md

 ```

 ### Handling Navigaiton with Jetpack Navigation
 If you are like me and :heart: Jetpack then there is a method called `setupWithNavController()` that accepts `NavController` and will handle the navigaiton for you.
 Just don't forget to pass the `id` of the destination when you are creating `CbnMenuItem`.

+**Note:** Make sure the home destination in your navigation graph corresponds to the `activeIndex` that you have passed to `setMenuItems()`.
 ```kotlin
 binding.navView.setupWithNavController(navController)
 ```